Ersenzkii/Ersenzkii/README.md

 - 👋 Hi, I’m @Ersenzkii
 - 👀 I’m interested in Formula 1, Football and IT.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning to use CMS.
-- 📫 How to reach me : Twitter or E-mail : solutionisduvi@icloud.com
+- 📫 How to reach me : Twitter or E-mail : evan.duvivier@icloud.com

 <!---
 Ersenzkii/Ersenzkii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.